cylc/cylc-admin/docs/proposal-spawn-on-d.md

 satisfied.
 This works because in SoD even the first child does not appear in the pool until the associated dependence is already satisfied.

-Note the absolute parent gets removed from the pool as normal once finished.
+We could choose to keep absolute parent in the n=0 pool or not, once finished.

-Retriggering a finished absolute parent causes it to respawn its first child (normal reflow).
-This is the right thing to do under SoD (it's what the graph says!) but we may want to provide an option to change the first child spawned to a current cycle rather than going back to the start (use case: retrigger a start-up task that rebuilds a model or whatever).
+Retriggering a finished absolute parent causes it to respawn its first child, then subsequent children as normal (i.e. reflow).
+This is the right thing to do under SoD (it's what the graph says!) but we may want to provide an option to change the first child spawned to a current cycle rather than going back to the start (use case: retrigger a start-up task that rebuilds a model or whatever, but don't re-run old cycles).

 ### Spawning on task outputs